dhayer200/library/README.md

-# 🧠 mylibrary
+# mylibrary

 > _“i study myself more than any other subject. that is my metaphysics, that is my physics.”_
 > — michel de montaigne

 ## who am i?

-i’m deep hayer, 15 years old, from austin, texas. i’ve been in college since i was 12. my focus is quantitative finance, systems trading, and self-mastery.
+i’m deep hayer, 15 years old, from austin, texas. i’ve been in college since i was 12.

-this repo is a record of rigor, reflection, and execution. it’s how i study math, code, finance, and myself.
+this repo is a record of rigor, reflection, and execution. it’s how i study myself.

 the best thinkers didn’t just learn — they wrote, reflected, revised. this is how i build systems. this is how i build myself.

 ## structure

-nothing here is static. code, notes, and structure will evolve.
+nothing here is static. code, notes, and structure will evolve. tenative.

-### 🧾 `/library/`
+## library

 this is my zettelkasten system:

-- **fleeting notes**: raw ideas, unfiltered thoughts
+- **fleeting notes**: ideas that come to you, write all of them, if not near a laptop, iPad concepts processed later, notebook + pencil + eraser always on hand, voice recordings

-- **literature notes**: knowledge pulled from books, lectures, papers
+- **literature notes**: knowledge pulled from books, lectures, papers, something you want to remember and use later in your permanent notes

-- **permanent notes**: linked concepts, derivations, essays — inspired by montaigne
+- **permanent notes**: linked concepts, derivations, essays — inspired by montaigne, you are writing papers to inform others, liberating others with sharing your ideas

-### 🧠 `/code/`
+###  `/code/`

-same structure, in code:

-- **`/fleeting/`**: scratch scripts, math jots, problem solvers

-- **`/literature/`**: code based on books, tutorials, reference materials

-- **`/permanent/`**: full projects, simulation engines, quant toolkits

-topics include:

-- calculus, linear algebra, probability, statistics

-- real analysis, odes, stochastic calculus

-- monte carlo methods, portfolio optimization, risk modeling

-- strategy engines, systematic trading, data pipelines

-- philosophy amongst the likes of montaigne, plato, nietzsche, and more...

-this is going to be a mix of rigorous writing that of montaigne, but simultaneously showing my entire thought process, even that of what might be seen as "sporadic."
+implementations of fleeting notes, literature notes and permanent notes

+### what will be here?

+anything, to limit my writing to one specific thing would be an injustice, write about anything, i'm mainly channeling montaigne.

 ## why?